-TOPIC 8: EVALUATING THE ARTICLE
+TOPIC 8: EVALUATING THE MANUSCRIPT

 In the previous stage, you have drafted your full article, from the title to the references.
 You have analyzed examples from reputable journals, applied proper structure and citation, and started organizing your own references using tools like Mendeley or Zotero.
-In this phase, you will review, evaluate, and refine your complete article, making sure it is clear, well-organized, and meets academic standards.
+In this phase, you will review, evaluate, and refine your complete manuscript, making sure it is clear, well-organized, and meets academic standards.

-Before starting the evaluation and refinement of your article, it is important to remember and reflect on the work you have done so far.
+Before starting the evaluation and refinement of your manuscript, it is important to remember and reflect on the work you have done so far.
 In the previous stage, you have written a complete article from title to references, applied proper structure, and organized your sources using tools like Mendeley or Zotero.
-This step helps you recall your main ideas, strengths, and areas that may need improvement, so you are better prepared to review and refine your article in this phase.
+This step helps you recall your main ideas, strengths, and areas that may need improvement, so you are better prepared to review and refine your manuscript in this phase.

 Instructions: